PratikPakhale/singing/README.md

-# singing
+# Instagram-Login-Page
-Fake page for phishing
+How to create Instagram Login page Using HTML and CSS